PiNumberblocksBasherFan/SixCardsAndPlanets/README.md

-This mod is an expansion adding a whole lot of new hand types and corresponding planets.
+This (half baked) mod is an expansion adding a whole lot of new hand types and corresponding planets.
 Blueprint: https://scratch.mit.edu/projects/1239846367 https://scratch.mit.edu/projects/1264902201

 # Vanilla Hand Subtypes (harder to implement)
 * Broadway: Ganymede, Mimas, Enceladus